Princess Elisabeth of Hesse and by Rhine (1895–1903): Childhood

 Margaret Eagar, a governess for the daughters of Tsar Nicholas II, described Elisabeth as "a sweet and pretty child, with wide grey-blue eyes and a profusion of dark hair.
 She was much like her mother, not only in face, but also in manner".
 The four-year-old Elisabeth wanted a baby sister and tried to persuade her aunt and uncle to let her parents adopt one of her paternal first cousins, Tatiana or Maria.
 Her parents had only one other child together, a stillborn son, in 1900.

 She was a favorite with her great-grandmother, Queen Victoria, who called the little girl "my precious".
-Queen Victoria refused to permit the unhappily married Victoria and Ernst to divorce for the sake of Elisabeth.
+Queen Victoria refused to permit the unhappily married Victoria and Ernest to divorce for the sake of Elisabeth.
 It was Elisabeth whom Queen Victoria asked to see first and to receive eightieth birthday greetings from in 1899.
 When the child heard Queen Victoria’s pony cart approaching on the road below Windsor Castle, the four-year-old Elisabeth ran out on the balcony, waving and calling, "Granny Gran, I’m here!"
 Elisabeth’s playfulness made the queen laugh out loud.
 Elisabeth’s maternal grandmother, the Dowager Duchess of Saxe-Coburg and Gotha, brought five-year-old Elisabeth to see Queen Victoria on her death bed on 22 January 1901.
 After the queen died, the child was taken in to see her body and told that her great-grandmother had gone to be with the angels; "but I don’t see the wings", Elisabeth whispered.
 Elisabeth sat next to her second cousin Prince Edward of York (called David by family and friends, later to become King Edward VIII in 1936) during Queen Victoria’s funeral.
 "Sweet little David behaved so well during the service", wrote his aunt Maud, "and was supported by the little Hesse girl who took him under her protection and held him most of the time round his neck.
 They looked such a delightful little couple."